Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 The HCRC Brief Intervention for Alcohol Use Reduction and Hepatitis C Toolkit includes the following resources:

-- Hepatitis C and Alcohol (patient education brochure)
+- Hepatitis C and Alcohol (patient education handout)

 - OARS-FLO Card